Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

     - Value decomposition proximal policy optimization (VDPPO) is one of the extended version of :ref:`IPPO`.
     - Agent architecture of VDPPO consists of three modules: ``policy``, ``critic``, and ``mixer``.
-    - VDPPO is proposed to solve cooperative tasks only.
+    - VDPPO is proposed to solve cooperative and collaborative task modes.

 **Preliminary**: